 If the (target) V-SMF has interacted with the V-EASDF in step 4, the V-SMF invokes Neasdf_DNSContext_Update Request including UE IP address to complete the configuration of the context in the V-EASDF.

-The (target) V-SMF may configure the V-UPF selected in the step 5 to forward DNS messages to V-EASDF.
+The (target) V-SMF may configure the ULCL/L-PSA selected in the step 5 to forward DNS messages to V-EASDF.